sidiousvic/sidious.pizza/README.md

 Source `.ts` files can be found in the [\_includes/ts](_includes/ts) folder.
 Compiled files are stored in the `_esnext` directory.
 [Here's an example of a layout using compiled files.](_includes/layouts/swims.vto#L5)

-The programs are for the most part written in a functional dialect, using small utilities for piping and mutating state.
-They might look a bit unusual, but it works really well as a design constraint, making things easier to prove and to change.
+The programs are for the most part written in a functional style, using small utilities for piping lambdas and mutating state.
+They might look a bit unusual from typical ESNEXT, but it works really well as a design constraint, making things easier to prove and to change.
+Also, it's fun.

 ### Watch-mode compilation and bundling